minvws/nl-kat-coordination/rfd/0005-raw-storage.md

 and it is not difficult to switch to our own File Storage API implementation if we do not have to move the data, Django Storages seems to be the best choice for now.

-### Relational Diagram for RawFile (FR 2)
+### Relational Diagram for File (FR 2)

-To make sure a new RawFile model is extensible and intuitive to use, it should be modeled around generic file storage.
+To make sure a new File model is extensible and intuitive to use, it should be modeled around generic file storage.
 Hence, the model should not require the creation of other models such as Task, as not all files will be found by tasks.
 Nevertheless, it should be possible for files created by tasks to be linked back to their task.

 This leaves us with three options:

-1. An optional `task_id` foreign key field on the RawFile model.
+1. An optional `task_id` foreign key field on the File model.
 2. A `raw_files` field on the Task model.
-3. An intermediate model such as `TaskResult` with two foreign keys: a `rawfile_id` field and a `task_id` field.
+3. An intermediate model such as `TaskResult` with two foreign keys: a `file_id` field and a `task_id` field.

-Option 1 would violate the idea that RawFiles should not be modeled around Tasks slightly.
+Option 1 would violate the idea that Files should not be modeled around Tasks slightly.
-Option 2 would mean we are joining RawFiles and Tasks through an array-field.
+Option 2 would mean we are joining Files and Tasks through an array-field.
 This is usually bad practice and a scenario where the direction of the relationship needs to be flipped around and turned into a foreign key.
-Option 3 would not touch the Task and RawFile models, but as this construct is used for many-to-many fields as well it might suggest that RawFiles can be linked to multiple Tasks.
+Option 3 would not touch the Task and File models, but as this construct is used for many-to-many fields as well it might suggest that Files can be linked to multiple Tasks.
 As this is not the case, a `OneToOneField` could be used to overcome this ambiguity.
 Also using a nullable task_id can lead to questions such as: is `NULL` "not found in a task", or "we don’t know yet"?

-In terms of performance, queries that require the task data to be linked to a RawFile would perform best with Option 1, as this has one join instead of two (Option 3).
+In terms of performance, queries that require the task data to be linked to a File would perform best with Option 1, as this has one join instead of two (Option 3).
 Joins over arrays generally do not perform well, so Option 2 would not be a good choice from a performance perspective either.

 In terms of extensibility, a TaskResult model is the only place we would be able to store information on the task a file has been found in that does not belong in the Task model.
 Some examples might be:

-- Confidence/Trusted: info about if we consider the RawFile to be trustworthy.
+- Confidence/Trusted: info about if we consider the File to be trustworthy.
 Perhaps a feature needed for future "untrusted" boefjes.
 - Related to the previous point: perhaps some raw files found by tasks would need manual approval before being used or available in the interface.
-- Perhaps some RawFiles should not be able to be exported through the UI
+- Perhaps some Files should not be able to be exported through the UI
-- Found By: information on which specific runner found the RawFile
+- Found By: information on which specific runner found the File

 All in all, Option 3 might be the safest solution: